Total Dissolved Solids - TDS

 Hard Water or soft water that is high in TDS need this sacrificial anode rod to ensure that the electrolysis doesn’t artificially shorten the life of the water heater.

 There are three proven technologies for reducing TDS:

 Reverse Osmosis (RO) remove TDS by forcing the water, under pressure, through a synthetic membrane.
 The membrane contains microscopic pores which will allow only molecules smaller than 0.0001 micron to pass through.
 Since the molecules of dissolved metals and salts are large compared to the water molecules, the water will squeeze through the membrane leaving the metals and salts behind.

 A professional Reverse Osmosis system is capable of removing 90-99% of the dissolved mineral salts from water.
 A pre-filter is usually required to protect the membrane and remove organics.

-The Pureoflow is a type of whole business or whole house reverse osmosis that is used as both a salt-free water softener, and a purifier.
-Whole house systems like the Pureoflow have the added benefit of protecting water heaters from corrosion, in addition to high quality drinking water.
+The HERO System is a type of whole business or whole house reverse osmosis that is used as both a salt-free water softener, and a purifier.
+Whole house systems like the HERO have the added benefit of protecting water heaters from corrosion, in addition to high quality drinking water.